 Glossary of Human Resources Management and Employee Benefit Terms

-Compensation is an employee’s regular salary or hourly pay, but also any other types of wages such as overtime wages, bonus pay, retirement benefits, health benefits, stock options, and other non-financial incentives.
+Compensation is an employee’s regular salary or hourly pay, as well as any other types of wages such as overtime , bonus pay, retirement benefits, health benefits, stock options, and other non-financial incentives.

-The various forms of compensation are used to recruit and retain employees and encourage and reward desired performance.
-Compensation may be adjusted according to business goals, available resources, and the marketplace.
-However, it is also governed by local, state, and federal laws.
-Some of those laws cover:
+Employers use various forms of compensation to recruit and retain employees and incentivize desired performance.
+Companies often adjust their compensation according to business goals, available resources, and the marketplace.
+However, employee compensation is also governed by local, state, and federal laws.
+Such of those laws help determine the following:

 Minimum Wage: The minimum wage amount varies by state.
-Some states don’t have a minimum wage requirement.
-Other states equal the federal minimum wage amount of $7.25.
-The highest minimum wage is $12.00 per hour in Massachusetts and Washington.
-Some cities have higher minimum wages than the state minimum wage.
+Some states don’t have a minimum wage requirement while others stick to the federal minimum wage amount or require even more.
+Some cities actually have higher minimum wages than their respective state requirements.

-Overtime Wages: Under the Fair Labor Standards Act, qualified hourly-paid employees must receive pay for hours worked over 40 hours per workweek at a rate of 1.5 times their regular pay rate.
+Overtime Wages: Under the Fair Labor Standards Act, qualified hourly employees must receive pay for hours worked over 40 hours per workweek at a rate of 1.5 times their regular pay rate.

-Equal Employment Opportunity: To protect job applicants and employees, there are federal laws prohibiting discrimination because of race, national origin, color, age, religion, gender/gender identity, sexual orientation, pregnancy, age, disability, or genetic information.
+Equal Employment Opportunity: To protect job applicants and employees, there are federal laws prohibiting discrimination (including discrimination via compensation) because of race, national origin, color, age, religion, gender/gender identity, sexual orientation, pregnancy, age, disability, or genetic information.